burningwave/core/README.md

 <br/>

 ## Executing code of a property located in a custom properties file
-To execute code from a custom properties file you must add to it a  property that contains the code and, if it is necessary to import classes, you must add them to another property named as the property that contains the code plus the suffix **'imports'**.
+To execute code from a custom properties file we must add to it a  property that contains the code and, if it is necessary to import classes, we must add them to another property named as the property that contains the code plus the suffix **'imports'**.
 E.g:
 ```properties
 code-block-1=\
 	Date now= new Date();\